Prime Interest Rate and How It Affects You

 Banks base most interest rates on prime.
 That includes adjustable-rate loans, interest-only mortgages, and credit card rates.
 That means your monthly payment increases along with prime.
 Therefore, pay attention if you hear the Fed is raising the fed funds rate.
 It means your costs are about to increase.

-Banks base these on rates on the prime rate, but the rate is a littler higher.
-That's because banks have a greater default risk.
+Banks base these rates on the prime rate, but the rate is a little higher.
+That's to cover banks' bigger risk of default.
 They've got to cover their losses for the loans that never get repaid.
 The riskiest loans are credit cards.
 That's why those rates are so much higher than prime.

 The prime rate affects liquidity in the financial markets.
-A low rate increases liquidity by making loans less expensive and, therefore, easier to get.
+A low rate increases liquidity by making loans less expensive and easier to get.
 When prime lending rates are low, businesses expand and so does the economy.
 Similarly, when rates are high, liquidity dries up, and the economy slows down.

 Prime Rate Versus Libor

 Not all banks base their other interest rate on the prime rate.
-International banks and large banks with a lot of foreign customers use Libor.
-That's the London InterBank Offer Rate.
+International banks and large banks with a lot of foreign customers use the London Interbank Offer Rate.
 It's the rate banks charge each other for short-term loans.